rakirs2/WeightliftingPlateLoading/README.md

 - [ ] Must have a toggle for mens bar and women's bar
 - [ ] Clips vs competition clips
 - [ ] Plates must be loaded properly
+- [ ] Program must work with all numbers from empty bar to current world record clean and jerk + 5 kg for men and women

 ## Representations
 | Item        | Weight     | Representation |